 New construction residential buildings must achieve ENERGY STAR Multifamily New Construction Program certification and comply with all energy efficiency standards as defined in Appendix B (incorporated herein by reference).
 Adaptive re-use and rehabilitation projects must comply to the extent doing so is economically feasible and as allowed by historic preservation rules.

-2. CREDITS PER UNIT AVERAGE (MAXIMUM 2 POINTS)

-The Agency will calculate the average federal tax credits per low-income unit requested on a geographic set-aside basis among new construction full applications and award points based on the following:

-Within 4% of the average 2 points

-Within 8% of the average 1 point

-Any Applicant or Principal attempting to manipulate the average, as determined by the Agency, will have any application(s) they are involved with removed from the competition.
+2.

 3. APPLICANT BONUS POINTS (MAXIMUM 2 POINTS)

-An Applicant is entitled to two bonus points which can be awarded to one application (2 points) or two applications (1 point each) as part of the full application submission.
-No application can receive more than two bonus points.
+An Applicant is entitled to two bonus points as part of the full application submission.
+No application can receive more than onebonus point.
 No Principal or Applicant is entitled to more than two bonus points for all applications in which they may be involved.
-If a Principal is part of an application in which he/she is not the Applicant but that application receives two bonus points, the Principal will not be entitled to use a bonus point as an Applicant or Principal on another application.
-The same holds true for using one bonus point on two applications.
 Should an Applicant or Principal use more than 2 bonus points, the Agency will determine which application receives the bonus point(s), if at all.

 4. UNITS FOR THE MOBILITY IMPAIRED